bla-ce/herve/README.md

 After one year and ~30,000 lines of Assembly code, I decided to move away from a library to an actual project.
 The goal: a cloud platform in x86 to compete (lol) against AWS, GCP, Azure and so on.

+## Stats because numbers are cool

+I ran `wrk` for 10 minutes, hitting the `/health` endpoint.

+- 34 millions of requests, no error.
+- 198GB allocated with custom `malloc`, no memory leak (endless nights tracking memory leaks are now in the past)

 ## Building

 Requires NASM and GNU LD.